jshimkoski/shimmy-grid/README.md

 ##Notes

-1. Responsive columns cannot be children of a `.respond` grid or row.

-2. Push/pull functionality is disabled while in a responsive state.
+1. Push/pull functionality is disabled while in a responsive state.

 ##Additional Info